Concordium/concordium-wallet-proxy/README.md

 * `PUT /v0/submitTransfer`: perform a simple transfer
 * `PUT /v0/submitRawTransaction`: perform a any raw transaction
 * `GET /v0/accTransactions/{account address}`: get the transactions affecting an account's ccd balance
-* `GET /v1/accTransactions/{account address}`: get the transactions affecting an account's ccd balance (including transactions with memos)
+* `GET /v1/accTransactions/{account address}`: get the transactions affecting an account's ccd balance (including CCD transactions with memos)
+* `GET /v2/accTransactions/{account address}`: get the transactions affecting an account's ccd balance (including special transaction outcomes for suspended/inactive validators and including CCD transactions with memos)
+* `GET /v3/accTransactions/{account address}`: get the transactions affecting an account's ccd or plt balances (including special transaction outcomes for suspended/inactive validators and including CCD transactions with memos)
 * `PUT /v0/testnetGTUDrop/{account address}`: request a CCD drop to the specified account
 * `GET /v0/health`: get a response specifying if the wallet proxy is up to date
 * `GET /v0/global`: get the cryptographic parameters obtained from the node it is connected to